dignite/harvest-report-lambda/README.md

 ## Built With 🛠️

-- [Serverless](https://serverless.com/) - The most widely-adopted toolkit for building serverless applications
+- [Serverless][serverless-link] - The most widely-adopted toolkit for building serverless applications
-- [node-harvest](https://github.com/simplyspoke/node-harvest) - An easy to use wrapper for the Harvest API
+- [node-harvest][node-harvest] - An easy to use wrapper for the Harvest API
-- [Dinero.js](https://sarahdayan.github.io/dinero.js/) - A library for working with monetary values in JavaScript
+- [Dinero.js][dinero] - A library for working with monetary values in JavaScript

 ## Contributing 💗